Hillingdon HMO Licensing

 Get Your Compliance Certificates

-You need a gas safety certificate, fire risk assessment, EICR, and EPC to apply for a Hillingdon HMO licence.
+Hillingdon HMO licence applications are open now — the £1,401 licence fee applies and all applications must be submitted by the 23 August 2026 deadline.
+You need a gas safety certificate, fire risk assessment, EICR, and EPC to apply.
 Compare verified providers and get free quotes.

 More About Hillingdon